namoopsoo/namoopsoo.github.io/content/note/2026-05-01-odsc-closing-notes.md

 #### slow is smooth smooth is fast
 I suspect you can incorporate LLMs into your workflow , jumping up and down to the right level of abstraction as needed, without pretending to be Neo from The Matrix , downloading experience.

+#### What do you need to know
+Hearing also
+here<sup>[29](#references)</sup> , similarly , "oh I learned DSA in school but rarely used it on the job".
+And arguments about how, well just because it is not being used doesn't mean it was not part of the journey, the learning journey.
+These are kind of the intangible effects I have heard a lot of other people go into as well.

+I might have written this elsewhere already, but going super deep on whatever it is that you do instead of shallow, is perhaps more important than what it is .
+Because there are so many topics and so many technologies you start and change.
+But also people say there are those fundamentals.
+And skill transfer.

+This connects to the no code topic too.

+#### The enjoyment aspect
+Can shallow work also can pick away at your soul or your ego?
+There will be many opinions on whether enjoying what one does is a form of entitlement and that some would say work is called work for a reason of course.
+However, if you do get a chance to go deep on what you do, it can lead to mastery and that is a big aspect of fulfillment.
+And technology has changed an endless number of times over the millenia.
+People have been developing their craft and constantly reinventing themselves over and over again.
+I come back here also to this book, Range, that is also on this topic.

 ## The bitter lesson for software science?
 But ML says hand wiring neural nets  is a kind of artisanal joinery which will never outperform an algorithm like SGD .
 So is all software engineering just going to software science?